theNewDynamic/oregonsadventurecoast.com/content/event/south-coast-clambake-music-festival.md

 {{< spacer "50" >}}

-The **South Coast Clambake Music Festival** is held at the luxurious Ko-Kwel Casino Resort \| Coos Bay (formerly The Mill Casino Hotel) on the beautiful Coos Bay in North Bend on Oregon's Adventure Coast!
+The **South Coast Clambake Music Festival** is held at the luxurious Ko-Kwel Casino Resort \| Coos Bay on the beautiful Bay in North Bend on Oregon's Adventure Coast!
 Ko-Kwel Casino hosts four venues under one roof.
 Each venue has a top of the line sound system, dance floor and bar.

-#### Full Schedule Can Be Found <a href="https://clambakemusic.com/wp-content/uploads/2026-clambake-band-schedule.pdf" target="_blank" rel="noopener">HERE</a>!
+#### Full Schedule Coming Soon.

 {{< spacer 50 >}}